Unleash/unleash/docs/activation-strategies.md

 ## gradualRolloutSessionId

 Similar to `gradualRolloutUserId` strategy, this strategy gradually activates a feature toggle, with the exception being that the stickiness is based on the session IDs.
-This makes it possible to target all users (not just logged in users), guaranteeing that a user will get the same experience within a session.
+This makes it possible to target all users (not just logged-in users), guaranteeing that a user will get the same experience within a session.

 **Parameters**